Welcome to Congregation Beth Ami of Santa Rosa, California.

 In the Social Hall: Exercise for Older Adults 10 am Wednesdays

-Israeli Folk Dancing every other Wednesday evening: See the Israeli Dance blog.
+Israeli Folk Dancing is on a break: See the Israeli Dance blog.

 Congregation Beth Ami is located in Northern California,in the heart of Wine Country in Sonoma County, about one hour north of San Francisco, and about one hour west of Napa.